agc93/beatvortex/docs/content/en/docs/introduction/faq.md

 The BeatMods API, for reasons likely lost to time, returns dependencies from the API in a super-weird way: top-level dependencies are fine, but *their* dependencies are only returned as document IDs, meaning we can't easily go from a single API call to a full dependency tree.

+> Dependencies are *shown* in the BeatMods browser, but we don't automatically install them.

 ### Why aren't updates supported?

 This has the same two problems as dependencies: Vortex and BeatMods